 British Business Bank invests £50m in AI startup fund

-British Businesses Bank, the UK government’s economic development bank, has invested £50 million in a fund designed to provide B2B AI and SaaS startups with seed capital.
+British Business Bank, the UK government’s economic development bank, has invested £50 million in a fund for B2B AI and SaaS startups.

-SuperSeed Fund III, launched by London-based venture capital firm SuperSeed, will focus on the application of AI to physical industries such as manufacturing, energy, construction and autonomous systems.
+London-based venture capital firm SuperSeed will deploy the capital through SuperSeed Fund III, which targets the application of AI in physical industries such as manufacturing, energy, construction and autonomous systems.

 SuperSeed Fund III is accredited by the UK’s National Security Strategic Investment Fund (NSSIF).

-British Business Bank claims it is the largest investor in UK venture and venture growth capital funds, adding that its investments help companies plan their strategy more effectively and often to a greater scale.
+The British Business Bank describes itself as the largest investor in UK venture and venture growth capital funds, and says its commitments help companies plan strategy more effectively and at greater scale.

 “SuperSeed has a strong track record of identifying innovators and a deep understanding of how AI can be applied to sectors of national strategic importance, including those of the modern industrial strategy,” said Christine Hockley, managing director and co-head of funds at British Business Bank.
 “This cornerstone commitment will crowd in additional private capital, backing innovative companies developing applied physical AI systems that drive and optimise efficiencies in critical business infrastructure.”